home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 [![Open your Home Assistant instance and show the Supervisor add-on store.](https://my.home-assistant.io/badges/supervisor_store.svg)](https://my.home-assistant.io/redirect/supervisor_store/)

-- On the top right overflow menu, click the "Reload" button
+- On the top right overflow menu, click the "Check for updates" button
 - You should now see a new section at the top of the store called "Local add-ons" that lists your add-on!

 ![Screenshot of the local repository card](/img/en/hass.io/screenshots/local_repository.png)